KafayahL/Ass-3-IMS/README.md

 B.	Supplier: The application will also track supplier name, contact information, and address, this application gives you the user the ability to add and remove any supplier at anytime

 C.	Transaction: The Inventory Management system will allow the user to track the different transactions made, providing a link back to what is bought, who bought it,
     and if it was a successful transaction

+To install locally
+1. Clone Repository or download zip file
+2. Open file with pycharm on your computer
+3. install requiremnets
+4. make migrations
+5. run application locally.